What to Look for in a Quality Latex Mattress

 Synthetic Latex

-Synthetic latex mimics the qualities of natural latex but has none of the eco-friendly benefits that make all-natural latex mattresses so popular.
-This man-made material is petroleum-based, and like memory foam, contains harmful VOCs that cause off-gassing.
+Synthetic latex mimics the qualities of natural latex but without the eco-friendly benefits that make natural latex mattresses so popular.

+This man-made material is petroleum-based.
 While natural latex mattresses are temperature neutral, synthetic latex mattresses often trap heat thanks to thier chemical ingredients.
 They’re also less flexible and durable, and synthetic latex mattress owners often complain about the foam trapping moisture.

 Blended Latex